ap441/chat-app/README.md

 # chat-app
-Chat application using python for first sem project
+Chat application using python and flask for first sem project